bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO
-* Organize puzzle list by month and year?
+* Organize puzzle list by year?
+    * Puzzle list pages are also generated programmatically.
 * Allow for multiple missing dominoes?

 # Puzzle types